bhagerty/bhagerty.github.io/_posts/2021-11-07-github-pages-part2-concepts.markdown

 - The repo *itself* must be named **`username.github.io`**.
 See [step 3 in GitHub's directions.](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll)
 - You do not need to create any subfolders.
 If you want to serve your site from **`username.github.io`**, your code should live right in the root of this new repo.
-- You do not need to give your code branch any special name; "master" is fine.
+- You do not need to give your code branch any special name; "main" ([not "master"](https://github.com/github/renaming)) is fine.
 I happened to call my branch "gh-pages" because a tutorial suggested doing so.
 I now realize that this was pointless.